MKhalusova/MKhalusova.github.io/_posts/2017-12-07-broadcasting-in-numpy.md

 Turns out both array were stretched to 3 x 3 shape and then summation was performed between them resulting in a 3 by 3 array.

-So if you want to sum two vectors and get a vector, don’t forget to reshape them.
+So if you want to sum two vectors and get a vector, don't forget to reshape them.

 ```python
 a = np.array([[1],[2],[3]]).reshape(3,1)